kinow/autosubmit/docs/source/usage/new_job.rst

   jobs running in previous chunks, members or start-dates, use -(DISTANCE).
 For example, for a job "SIM" waiting for the previous "SIM" job to finish, you have to add "DEPENDENCIES = SIM-1"

 * SELECT_CHUNKS (optional) : by default, Autosubmit jobs depends on all dependencies chunks (if parent job RUNNING == chunk) , with this parameter you will be able to  select the ones that you want, you can watch some examples at the bottom of this page.

-For jobs running in HPC platforms, usually you have to provide information about processors, wallclock times and more .
+For jobs running in HPC platforms, usually you have to provide information about processors, wallclock times and more.
 To do this use:

 * WALLCLOCK: wallclock time to be submitted to the HPC queue in format HH:MM